 Researchers now recognize that development of plaques and tangles may represent a fairly late stage in the disease process that may or may not reflect the fundamental biochemical disruptions at work in Alzheimer’s.

 Although the “amyloid hypothesis,” which assigns a central causative role to abnormal amyloid processing, remains the most widely embraced theory, other active areas of research include tau, inflammation, disruptions of cell signaling pathways, and cardiovascular risk factors.

-Key elements of disease management include timely diagnosis and effective use of available therapies to manage cognitive and behavioral symptoms.
+Key elements of disease management include timely diagnosis and effective use learn options trading of available therapies to manage cognitive and behavioral symptoms.
 Other important considerations include identifying comorbid conditions and monitoring individuals for adequate nutrition, hydration, and pain management as well as signs of abuse.
 Drugs currently approved specifically to treat Alzheimer symptoms all act chiefly by inhibiting acetylcholinesterase, the main enzyme that breaks down acetylcholine.
 For about 50 percent of the individuals who take them, these drugs offer a modest, temporary delay in the worsening of cognitive symptoms.
 But cholinesterase inhibitors do not stop underlying neurodegeneration, and the disease inevitably progresses.